17 YEARS after being told the documents relating to this event were destroyed — I finally found them!

 by John Greenewald, Jr.

+I first filed a Freedom of Information Act (FOIA) request for documents from the FAA back in 2001.
+Throughout the processing, they determined that I was a “commercial” requester, and they were going to charge me excessive fees for the search and duplication of responsive records, which totaled a little more than 100 pages.
 This was one of hundreds of examples of game play by our U.S. Government and Military agencies while processing my FOIA requests.
 When you file, you fit into one of three “fee categories.”
 The basic definition of categories is commercial, non-commercial, or all other.

+What you pay for the request and records is dependent on which category you fit into.
+Commercial is the most expensive, wherein you pay for everything; search, document review and duplication.
+Their search fees can range from $45-$85 an hour, so if they want to send you a large bill, they certainly can!
 After a telephone conversation with Jean Mahoney on June 5, 2001, I was told I could withdraw my request and the documents would be sent to me free of charge.
 Although I do not have record of it since it was sent on a crashed computer which lost its data, I know I sent an email withdrawing my request in hopes to receive the package.

 “On June 5, 2001, I contacted you to by telephone and discussed the fees for search, review, and duplication of documents pertaining to your May 9, 2001, request for UFO sightings in or around Alaska between 1981 and 1988.
 We have determined that you would be considered a commercial requester and would be charged for all search, review, and duplication of the records.
 I advised you that approximately 107 pages of documents could be made available to you outside of the FOlA without fees.
 These documents do not include radar tracking data and simulated radar data for JL1628.
 It was agreed that you would withdraw your request by either fax (907-271-2800) or E-Mail ([email protected]) and l would forward the 107 pages to you on receipt of your withdrawal.